 - Holders of student visas are not legally permitted to work in Israel.

 - Your passport must be valid for the full period of the visa.

-If you are entitled to immigrate to Israel under the Law of Return, you should contact the Jewish Agency Global Service Center for information about entering Israel with a new immigrant visa (Oleh).
-US, Canadian, and British students who are eligible to immigrate under the Law of Return can find more information from Israel’s Ministry of the Interior.
+If you are entitled to immigrate to Israel under the Law of Return, you should contact the Jewish Agency Global Service Center for information about entering Israel with a new immigrant visa (oleh).
+US, Canadian, and British students who are eligible to immigrate under the Law of Return can find more information through Israel’s Ministry of Interior (Misrad HaPnim).

-Please get in touch with us if you have any trouble securing your visa.
+Please email us if you have any trouble securing your visa:

 Apply to RIS

 Hebrew University’s Rothberg International School offers you a challenging and rewarding academic environment to help you achieve your goals.
 Our tailored, flexible programs offer short- and long-term study opportunities.